wchrapcynski/Calendar-API/README.md

 ## Installation

 First install the requirements.
 Then download this repo to your hard drive.
 You'll then need to use `npm install` in the root of the amiibo_api folder to install dependencies.
-It should install axios, body-parse, express, mongoose, and node-fetch.
+It should install cors, body-parse, express, mongoose, and node-fetch.

 There currently is a small set of data in three json files to use as seed data.
 You can run `node seed.js` from the `/db` folder to send the data into a mongo database.
 There will be a collection for all three models.